Warwickshire Pride is the primary LGBT+ organisation in Warwickshire. We run a number of services and social events for LGBT+ people. Our mission is:

 Will there be alcohol?

-There will be several licensed bars selling a variety of alcoholic drinks.
-All bars will have a Challenge 25 policy in action on the day, so bring ID with you if you're lucky enough to look under 25.
-We discourage people from bringing their own alcohol due to the Pump Room Gardens being an alcohol free zone (apart from our licensed bars, of course).
+There will be a licensed bars selling a variety of alcoholic drinks.
+The bar will have a Challenge 25 policy in action on the day, so bring ID with you if you're lucky enough to look under 25.
+We discourage people from bringing their own alcohol due to the Pump Room Gardens being an alcohol free zone (apart from our licensed bar, of course).
 Anyone who is heavily under the influence of alcohol will be asked to leave the Warwickshire Pride site in order to maintain the family friendly atmosphere.

 I'm not LGBT+...
 Can I still come?

 Absolutely.
 It may be an LGBT+ festival, but we welcome and embrace all people.